Auditing

 Internal Audit

 Internal Audit is a fundamental part of Metso’s corporate governance and management systems.
 Internal Audit assists the Board in supervising the Company.
-The role of Metso’s Internal Audit function is to provide independent, objective assurance and consulting services that add value by contributing to the improvement of operations.
-Internal Audit offers a systematic and disciplined approach to evaluate and improve the effectiveness of the organization’s governance, risk management and internal control.
+The role of Metso’s Internal Audit function is to provide independent, objective assurance and advisory services that add value by contributing to the improvement of operations.
+Internal Audit offers a systematic and disciplined approach to evaluate and improve the

 External Audit

-According to the EU Statutory Audit Directive, the same audit firm can be engaged as the company’s auditor for a maximum period of 10 consecutive years, after which the company must put its auditing out to tender.
+Pursuant to the EU Statutory Audit Directive, the same audit firm can be engaged as the company’s auditor for a maximum period of 10 consecutive years, after which the company must put its auditing out to tender.
 If the same audit firm is reselected through tendering, it can be re-engaged as the auditor for up to 10 additional consecutive years, after which the audit firm must be changed.
-Ernst & Young started their term as the auditor of Metso during the financial period 2020.
+Ernst & Young started its term as the auditor of Metso during the financial period 2020.

 Metso’s pre-approval policy ensures that the Audit and Risk Committee monitors and approves all non-audit-related services provided by the external auditor, including the scope and estimated fees for these services.

-Corporate governance statement 2023
+Corporate governance statement 2024